 - You work over 40 hours a week.
 Basically, every hour after the 40th hour is compensated at one a half times more than what you earn as hourly pay

 - You carry out any duties that are within the scope of your employment such as turning on the computer, reading training literature, reading work emails, going for training seminars and so on.

 - You take notes and look over customer information at the end of each day.

-Indiana Overtime Legal Help
+Overtime Legal Help

-Overtime issues in Indiana as well as across the country are a big deal.
+Overtime issues across the country are a big deal.
 In 2005, Countrywide Home Loans paid out $30 million as compensation for overtime non-payment to its 400 call center workers.
-The stakes are high when it comes to these kinds of cases, and that’s why it is important for you to work with a competent and experienced Indiana attorney to get your back pay as well as damages within a short amount of time.
+The stakes are high when it comes to these kinds of cases, and that’s why it is important for you to work with a competent and experienced attorney to get your back pay as well as damages within a short amount of time.
 Please give us a call today on 877-561-3004 so we can look over your case for you.
 Thanks, and we look forward to hearing from you.